saturnthehustler/chapterverse-scraper/README.md

 # ChapterVerse: Web Scraping & EPUB Conversion

-A Python project to scrape and create an EPUB from chapters of a novel.
+ChapterVerse is a Python project designed to scrape online novels and create EPUB files from their chapters.
+It provides concurrent scraping capabilities, error handling with retry logic, and the ability to add a cover image to the generated EPUB.

 ## Features
-- Concurrent scraping of chapters
+- Concurrent scraping of chapters to improve efficiency.
-- Error handling with retry logic
+- Error handling with automatic retry logic to handle transient network errors.
-- Creation of an EPUB file with a cover image
+- Creation of EPUB files with customizable cover images.

 ## Requirements
-- Python 3.7+
+- Python 3.7 or higher
 - `requests`
 - `beautifulsoup4`
 - `ebooklib`